luapower/luapower.github.io/index.md

 ![](luapower.png)

-## TL;dr

-  * Lua libraries and bindings with demos, test files, documentation, separate github repo
+  * Lua libraries and bindings with demos, documentation, separate github repos
   * C libraries with sources, binaries and build scripts for Windows and Linux
   * LuaJIT executable
   * all free